vivizhou/udacity_ds_project_4/README.md

 Churn prediction is to predict which users will unsubscribe from a service based on their behaviors.
 The data analysed in this project is frictional data created by Udacity, which consitsts of user activity record in a music streaming application.
 I wrote a blog for this project at Medium: https://medium.com/@vivizhouxw02/churn-prediction-using-pyspark-95907bd9899f.

+## File
+sparkify.ipynb: the Jupyter notebook of this project.

 ## Data description
 Data Scheme